flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 Dart & Flutter DevTools - A Suite of Performance Tools for Dart and Flutter

 ## General updates
-TODO: Remove this section if there are not any general updates.
+- Fix overlay notifications so they cover the area that their background blocks - [#5975](https://github.com/flutter/devtools/pull/5975)

 ## Inspector updates
 TODO: Remove this section if there are not any general updates.